Endemic Gold-Ringed Tanager

 (1 endemic Cauca Guan, 2 Red ruffed Fruitcrow, 3, 4 Hostel Hacienda Bombay)

-We will be birding the morning at Santa Rosa de Cabal a small Village where we may see endemic Indigo winged Parrot, Scaly Naped Parrot, Golden plumed Parrakeet, Purple Backed Thornbill, Gray breasted Mountain Toucan, Crimson mantled Woodpecker, Red crested Cotinga, Black collared Jay, Dusky Piha, Southern Lapwing, Band Tailed Pigeon, white collared swift, greenish puffleg, Golden Olive woodpecker, Pearled Treerunner, Streak Throated Bush Tyrant, Rufous crowned tody Flycatcher, White throated tyrannulet, Sedge wren, Mountain wren, Gray hooded bush Tanager, Blue Capped Tanager, Blue backed Conebill, Lesser Goldfinch, Spillmann’s Tapaculo, among others. after lunch we will leave to Hotel Tinamou.Accomodation at Hotel Tinamou.
+We’ll be birding at Santa Rosa de Cabal in the morning.
+Santa Rosa de Cabal is a small village where we may find endemic Indigo winged Parrot, Scaly Naped Parrot, Golden plumed Parrakeet, Purple Backed Thornbill, Gray breasted Mountain Toucan, Crimson mantled Woodpecker, Red crested Cotinga, Black collared Jay, Dusky Piha, Southern Lapwing, Band Tailed Pigeon, white collared swift, greenish puffleg, Golden Olive woodpecker, Pearled Treerunner, Streak Throated Bush Tyrant, Rufous crowned tody Flycatcher, White throated tyrannulet, Sedge wren, Mountain wren, Gray hooded bush Tanager, Blue Capped Tanager, Blue backed Conebill, Lesser Goldfinch, and Spillmann’s Tapaculo, among others.

 (1 endemic Indigo winged Parrot, 2 Purple backed Thornbill, 3 Gray breasted Mountain Toucan, 4, 5 Hotel Tinamou)

-At the reserve Hotel Tinamou we can see Little Tinamou, Crested Bobwhite, Gray headed Dove, Stripe throated hermit, black throated Mango, Long billed starthroat, Green Kingfisher, Blue lored antbird, Scaled Antpitta, White crowned Tapaculo, Cocoa and Streak headed woodcreeper, slaty Spinetail,Ochre bellied Flycatcher,Slate headed Tody Flycatcher, white winged Becard, red eyed Vireo, Scaly breasted wren, speckle breasted wren, Clay colored Thrush, Golden crowned warbler, Gray headed Tanager, Guira Tanager, among others.
-Accommodation Hotel Tinamou.
-We will leave in the afternoon to Rio blanco Natural Reserve.
-Accommodation at Rio Blanco Lodge
+At the Tinamou Hotel reserve we can see Little Tinamou, Crested Bobwhite, Gray headed Dove, Stripe throated hermit, black throated Mango, Long billed starthroat, Green Kingfisher, Blue lored antbird, Scaled Antpitta, White crowned Tapaculo, Cocoa and Streak headed woodcreeper, slaty Spinetail,Ochre bellied Flycatcher,Slate headed Tody Flycatcher, white winged Becard, red eyed Vireo, Scaly breasted wren, speckle breasted wren, Clay colored Thrush, Golden crowned warbler, Gray headed Tanager, Guira Tanager, among others.

 (1 endemic Brown Banded Antpitta, 2 Slate crowned Antpitta, 3 Blue and black Tanager , 4Stygian Owl )